NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.2 =
+This minor update fixes a few obscure bugs and prevents the [contact-card] shortcode from displaying an unpublished location.
+It also adds Italian and Swedish translations.

 = 1.1.1 =
 This update adds support for a Google Maps API Key.
 Since June 22, 2016, Google Maps will require all _new_ websites to use an API key in order to display maps.
 Instructions can be found near the new API Key field in your Business Profile.